prassr/gnu-linux-commands/Week-4/Lecture1-2.md

 ### Examples
 We will consider [names.txt](/Week-4/Files/names.txt) for the explanation.
-Comment start with ` # ` till the end of line.
+A comment starts with ` # ` and continues till the end of the line.
 * ` grep 'pattern' <filename> ` or ` command | grep 'pattern' `
-	- Looks for *string* as pattern in file filename.
+	- Looking for a *string* as a pattern in file *filename*.
 	- Print the lines which contain word 'Raman'.

 		```terminal